Police Investigating After Woman Killed The Day Before Her Birthday

 Close friends say she was a gentle woman who didn’t like being photographed.

 “A sweet woman and she’s only 62.
-She was a young woman, and I thought she just passed away, and then I heard it was foul play,” said one person who knew Testerman.
+She was a young woman, and I thought she just passed away, and then I heard it was foul play,” said one of Testerman’s friends, Linda James.

 Baltimore County police began their investigation on Sunday after relatives were unable to get in touch with her.